embedded-office/canopen-stack/README.md

 ## Change Log

+**V4.1.1**
+- add: macros for generating COB-IDs
+- fix: double transmission of last frame in a block upload
+- fix: ensure all SDO requests gets a response
+- fix: warning free compilation with clang
+- imp: documentation for configuration of PDO mapping
+- imp: testsuite improvements

 **V4.1.0**
 - add: introduce a drivers layer for CAN, NVM and Timer
 - add: clock example as compilable source code